ryanchynoweth44/DatabricksContent/walkthrough/03_TrainMachineLearningModel.md

 # Train a Machine Learning Model
 In this walkthrough we will connect to a dataset, train a basic machine learning model, and save the model for later use.
 A copy of the script we implement can be found [here](../../code/TrainTaxiModel.scala).

+**Please make sure you are no longer sending data to your event hub using the "SendData" Python notebook**

 ## Configure Azure Storage Account
 We will require an Azure Storage Account to read our training dataset.
 Please note that one can also utilize an Azure Data Lake Store for this same purpose.